Resources

 Vitamin B3 is a water-soluble vitamin that is important for many metabolic functions.
 It's also called niacin or nicotinic acid.
 Niacin aids in the release of energy from food and helps break down fats and amino acids to produce nitric oxide.

 Vitamin B3 helps release energy from food and make sex hormones.
 A lack of vitamin B3 can cause pellagra, a skin disease in which large areas of skin become sore and inflamed.
 It can also cause diarrhoea, vomiting and mental confusion.
-Other symptoms include anaemia (low levels of red blood cells) and depression.
+Other symptoms include anemia (low levels of red blood cells) and depression.
 The treatment for pellagra is to consume high doses of vitamin B3.
 To prevent it, you should eat foods rich in vitamins, including whole grains, milk, eggs, fish and poultry.

 As mentioned earlier, the deficiency of vitamin B3 is known as pellagra.
 Pellagra causes the three D's of a vitamin B3 deficiency: dermatitis (scaly, dry skin), diarrhoea, and dementia (confusion, depression).